liblaf/blog/docs/linux/linux-device-drivers/2022-05-13-linux-device-drivers-char-drivers-file-operations.md

 unsigned long (*get_unmapped_area)(struct file *, unsigned long, unsigned long, unsigned long, unsigned long);
 ```

-The purpose of this method is to find a suitable location in the process’s address space to map in a memory segment on the underlying device.
+The purpose of this method is to find a suitable location in the process's address space to map in a memory segment on the underlying device.
 This task is normally performed by the memory management code; this method exists to allow drivers to enforce any alignment requirements a particular device may have.
 Most drivers can leave this method `NULL`.

 ## chech_flags